Skip to main content

 Whether you use a template or you provide a message in the body of the send request, you can use interpolation to insert in the text some dynamic information.

-The inputs object that can be used in the Notification Manager are:
+When the text is compiled, these expressions are replaced with values from an input object.
+The input objects that can be used in the Notification Manager are:

 • the user object (i.e., the data of the user to which you are sending the message)